Social media marketing for nonprofits: 10-step guide to reach your goals

 Ten steps may seem like a lot but they actually make social media marketing for nonprofits fairly simple.

-We want to help you change the world so in addition to a 50% discount on our tool we regularly publish resources for nonprofits.
+We want to help you change the world so in addition to a 50% discount on our tool we regularly publish resources for nonprofits on our blog.
 Subscribe to learn more about nonprofit marketing with Awario!